bobbychen1999/PHP-story-website/README.md

 ### What is this repository for? ###

-* This is the repository for Jiazhi Chen and Martin Zhang's CSE 330S group assignments for module 3.
+* This is the repository for Bobby Chen and Martin Zhang's story-telling website in PHP.

 ### How do I get set up? ###